-- In coordination with the Equal Opportunity Officer, the police department conducts programs for new students during the beginning of each fall and spring semesters.
+- In coordination with the Student Services, the police department conducts programs for new students during the beginning of each fall and spring semesters.
 The program includes information about the Clery Disclosure Act, services available to students on campus and off campus, crime prevention information and fire/life safety information.
-Any other group(s) interested in such a program may arrange for a presentation by calling 377-9447.
+Any other group(s) interested in such a program may arrange for a presentation by calling 377-9491.

-- Information regarding personal safety on and off campus is available through the office of the AVP of Instruction & Student Services.
+- Information regarding personal safety on and off campus is available through the office of Student Services.
 Programming on topical issues such as sexual assault, stalking, and harassment may be arranged to both on and off-campus students upon request.
 Community experts on a variety of crime prevention and crime awareness issues may be called upon to jointly present a program to any student group.
 Staff members are encouraged to take advantage of this information as well and may schedule a large or small group meeting with emphasis on issues of primary concern.
 Safety-on-campus programs may be presented to students in certain classes, and to staff members upon request.
-If any person on campus has safety concerns regarding a situation in their life where they have been stalked, harassed, threatened, or abused by a partner, that person should contact the EEO Officer.
+If any person on campus has safety concerns regarding a situation in their life where they have been stalked, harassed, threatened, or abused by a partner, that person should contact the Dean of Student Success 377-9491.

 - Police Officers patrol the campus by both patrol car and on foot.
 With this visibility and approachability, officers may provide a more interactive approach to community support and service, which is a vital component of our community policing efforts.